itinstructor/M.A.R.S.Rover/README.md

 ### Purpose
 I am an Information Technology Instructor at Western Nebraska Community College.
 I teach Information Technology, CyberSecurity and Computer Science.
 Who can ever have enough robots?
-Who doesn't want their own MARS Rover?
+Who doesn't want to drive their own MARS Rover?

 This repository is for my personal projects with the M.A.R.S.
 Rover.